 NOTE: Endometriosis can return after surgery.
 Symptoms reappear in about 40 to 80 percent of peeps within 2 years of surgery.

-Endometriosis is a chronic condition that causes endometrial tissues to grow outside the uterus.
+Endometriosis is a chronic condition that causes endometrial-like tissues to grow outside the uterus.
 While there’s currently no cure, lots of top-notch treatments can reduce your symptoms.

 Researchers are still trying to pinpoint the exact cause, but there’s a good chance your genetics increase your risk.